Betty Willis (singer): Personal life

 Despite having family in Santa Ana, Willis chose to mostly live on the street in retirement.
 She slept outside a fabric shop, arriving after the shop closed and leaving before it opened.

 Death

-Early on January 1, 2018, Willis was assaulted by a homeless man who attempted to rape her.
+Early on January 1, 2018, Willis was assaulted by Rosendo Xo Pec, a homeless man who attempted to rape her.
 She was hit repeatedly on the head and strangled to death, before police arrived to apprehend her attacker.
 Willis was 76.

 On August 31, 2022, 56 months after the murder of Betty Willis, Los Angeles Magazine published a lengthy feature on the apparent lack of justice in the Willis case.
-The main focus of the article was the fact that more than four and a half years have passed since the man charged with her rape and murder was taken into custody.
+The main focus of the article was that more than four and a half years have passed since the man charged with her rape and murder was taken into custody.
 The piece points out that, as of summer 2022, the suspect in the January 2018 murder has yet to be prosecuted for the alleged killing of Willis.

+The perpetrator was eventually found guilty and sentenced to a term of life without parole on September 29, 2023.